JurePotocnik/Kubernetes-deploy/README.md

 kubectl get nodes
 ```

 By now you should see master server and other nodes but the status should be NotReady.
 To connect all the nodes together you need to install a network plugin.
-There's a giant list of all avaiable plugin but in this tutorial we will use Weave Net.
+There's a giant list of all available plugins but in this tutorial we will use Weave Net.

 To install it run the command on master:
 ```